 Yes, colored contact lenses are safe as long as they are properly prescribed and cared for by the wearer.
 It is important to consult with an eye care professional before purchasing colored contacts, as they need to properly assess your eyes and fit the lenses for you.
 Improperly fitting or wearing colored contacts can lead to discomfort and potential damage to the eyes.

 No, colored contacts require a prescription from an eye doctor.
 They are considered medical devices, and selling them without a prescription is illegal.
 Attempting to buy colored contacts without a prescription can harm your eyes and vision.
-It is important to have professional fitting and proper care instructions from an eye doctor.
+It is important to have a professional fitting and proper care instructions from an eye doctor.
 Additionally, some colored contacts require ongoing prescription refills and regular check-ups with an eye doctor.

 Colored contacts typically last for one year when worn daily.
 However, You can also purchase them in the form of 90-day or monthly disposable lenses.
 It is important to replace colored contacts according to the recommended schedule, as wearing old or damaged lenses can increase the risk of eye infections and irritation.
 Additionally, it is important to properly clean and store color contacts according to the manufacturer's instructions to extend their lifespan.